Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Brain scans can reveal the presence of both protein structures, so your doctor can alert you to the presence of Alzheimer’s disease or if you’re at risk for developing it.

-Is Alzheimer’s Genetic?
+Is Alzheimer’s Disease Genetic?

-Both early-onset and late-onset Alzheimer’s disease have a genetic component, meaning if you have a family history of Alzheimer’s, you carry a greater risk factor for developing the disease compared to someone who doesn’t have that history.
+Both early-onset and late-onset Alzheimer’s disease have a genetic component, meaning if you have a family history of Alzheimer’s, you carry a greater risk for developing the disease.
+The risk factor is greater if an immediate family member suffers from the disease, such as a parent or sibling.

-Genetics are almost always the primary contributing factor of early-onset Alzheimer’s disease, which can “affect people in their 30s or 40s.”
+Genetics are almost always the primary contributing factor of early-onset Alzheimer’s disease, which can affect people as young as their 30s or 40s.

 Gene Mutations

-Researchers have yet to identify any specific genes responsible for the development of late-onset Alzheimer’s.
-However, certain mutations of the APOE gene, which are found in chromosome 19, “[]remain] the strongest, genetic risk factor for Alzheimer’s disease.
+Researchers have yet to identify any specific genes directly responsible for the development of late-onset Alzheimer’s.
+However, certain mutations of the APOE gene, which are found in chromosome 19, are currently considered the strongest genetic risk factor for Alzheimer’s disease.

 For example, the specific gene mutation APOE ε4 is linked to higher levels of amyloid plaques and is often found in people with Alzheimer’s disease.